t-chris/t-chris/README.md

 Mostly a Waterloo computer engineering student, probably a software engineer, hopefully an sci-fi fantasy author.

-- 💻 Currently randomly clicking some buttons as a software engineer at Wish (Python).
+- 💻 Currently randomly clicking some buttons as a software engineer at Wish (Python), Kotlin (Electronic Arts), and Newfront in San Fran.
 - 🔧 I just do, like, everything on Python/Java, and backend stuff most of the time (Spring, Play).
 Unfortunately.
 - 📫 Contact me on Twitter (https://twitter.com/obturrent).
 I talk about things.